w3f/polkadot-spec/docs/chap-runtime-api.md

   | *Provides*  | Informs Runtime of the extrinsics depending on the tags in the list that can be applied after current extrinsics are being applied.
 Describes the minimum number of blocks for the validity to be correct | Array containing inner arrays |
   | *Longevity* | After this period, the transaction should be removed from the pool or revalidated.                                                                                                                        | Unsigned 64-bit integer       |
   | *Propagate* | A flag indicating if the transaction should be gossiped to other peers.                                                                                                                                   | Boolean                       |

-  Table 15.
-The tuple provided by in the case the transaction is judged to be valid.

 |     |                                                                                                                                                                                     |
 |-----|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|